1972 Winston 500: Race report

 The grand marshal for the event was Auburn football head coach, Ralph "Shug" Jordan.

 There were fifty drivers on the grid.
 It took three hours and forty-five minutes for 188 laps of racing.
 There were nine cautions for 62 laps with 53 lead changes.
 David Pearson defeated Bobby Isaac by almost five seconds.
 More than 71,000 people would see 500.08 mi of racing action with an average speed of 134.4 mph.

 Bobby Isaac would win the pole position at 192.428 mph during qualifying.
 There were many mechanical failures in the race including the rear end failures and an incident involving a windshield.
-Marty Robbins, who was also a country music star, dropped out of the race after 179 laps; after his top speed proved to be substantially faster than that he achieved in qualifying and being in position to pass the leaders, he confessed to altering his restrictor plate and was disqualified and listed as finishing in last place, declining Rookie of the Race honors.
+Country music star Marty Robbins dropped out of the race after 179 laps; after his top speed proved to be substantially faster than that he achieved in qualifying and being in position to pass the leaders, he confessed to altering his restrictor plate and was disqualified and listed as finishing in last place, declining Rookie of the Race honors.
 Other notable drivers were: Richard Petty, LeeRoy Yarbrough, Elmo Langley, Coo Coo Marlin, and Neil Castles.
 Darrell Waltrip would make his NASCAR debut in this race and finish in 38th after starting 25th.
 Clarence Lovell would also make his introduction to NASCAR during this race.

 Had Bobby Allison not had this one bad finish here at Talladega, he would've had 20 top-10 finishes in a row.
-The only thing is, his cars had engine problems in the long races.
-All three engine failures occurred at the 500-mile races of Rockingham, Talladega, and Dover.
-Even when his engines were being strained at the long races, he still did well, getting top-5 finishes at most of the 500+ mile races that season.

 Notable crew chiefs for this race were Jake Elder, Steven Gray, Harry Hyde, Dale Inman, Tom Vandiver and Herb Nab.
 Inman, Hyde, and Wood would help maintain the vehicles for the winner, the runner-up, and the fifth-place finisher of this race.

 James Hylton would lose his points lead to Richard Petty after this race.
 The winner of the race would receive $23,745 in total winnings ($ when adjusted for inflation) while the last-place finisher won $745 for a disqualification ($ when adjusted for inflation).